jp3tty/School_District_Analysis/README.md

 The district provided their data via two CSV files, "schools_complete.csv" and "students_complete.csv."
 The analysis, conducted through a Jupyter notebook, began by fixing student name entries in the "students_complete.cvs" file and then merged the CSVs in order to sort through the data keys to provide the desired metrics.

-After the our initial analysis was completed, the district determined that all 9th grade math and reading scores from Thomas High School was inaccurate and asked to have it withdrawn.
+After the our initial analysis was completed, the district determined that all 9th grade math and reading scores from Thomas High School (THS) was inaccurate and asked to have it withdrawn.
 Using the Jupyter notebook, the reading and math scores values for Thomas High School's 9th grade population (461 students) was located and remove.
 Below we will disclose the results of the analysis and discuss the impact that removing the scores had overall.

 ## Results